-Students who withdraw from a course from the fourth week through the twelfth week of the regular semester (deadline established for short session classes or session) will receive a “W” grade.
+Students who withdraw from a course from the fourth week through the twelfth week of the regular semester (deadline is published for short session classes or session) will receive a “W” grade.
 After the withdrawal deadline, students must be assigned a grade (A, B, C, D, F, P, NP, or I).

 Independent Study classes are listed in the catalog by discipline with the designation number 299.
 Students must submit an Independent Study petition during the first three (3) weeks of the semester or the first (1) week of summer session.